kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 # Limitations

-- If credentials are not configured, **standard subscriptions will fail to migrate properly**.
+- If credentials are not configured, **standard subscriptions will fail to migrate**.
 - **Data-driven subscriptions are not supported.**
 - Only **Native mode SSRS servers** are supported — **SharePoint mode is not supported**.